-Peas are nothing short of amazing with its impressive nutrition register.
+Peas are nothing short of amazing with their impressive nutrition register.
 These tall shoots bring a sweet taste to most dishes.
 Why not try them raw or maybe with sesame oil and garlic, which has long been done in Asian cooking.

 What Are Pea Microgreens?